ankicommunity/ankicommunity.github.io/docs/Tutorials/tutoTesting.md

-Then I test whether any of these steps done on any (droid or desktop) instance breaks the synchronization:
+Then, test whether any of these steps done on any (droid or desktop) instance breaks the synchronization:

 1. Review some cards
 2. Add new cards